adbonzanini/Cpp-MPC/README.md

 # Cpp-MPC

-This folder contains some initial C++ projects built using Xcode
+This folder contains some initial C++ projects built using Xcode in MacOS.

 <h2> Required Libraries/packages </h2>